 Why go Isometric?

 In general, the main reason why you would want to transform an image into an isometric view is to make it look more realistic and give it a 3D feel to it.
-You can also go a step further and use this to actually build a pseudo 3D-model of something that would otherwise be flat.
+You can also go a step further and use this to actually build a

 I use this technique when I make the instructions for my paper models, where I want the isometric view to better illustrate how to bend the folds and what goes where in general.
 Another good use would be to create maps, showing parts of the walls and the features thereon.